haribharadwaj/syllabi/CSD1237_NeurosciComm.md

 ## Assignments and projects
 Assignments will typically be made available a week before they are due (sometimes 2 weeks).
 Assignments will typically involve integrating concepts/content discussed in class with readings of primary literature, discussing the application of the ideas to specific cases, designing neuroscience experiments, participating in or observing simple experiments, querying webpages of research labs/standardized databases, and watching/summarizing video presentations by other professionals/scientists.
 All assignments are due by the time and date posted on Canvas.
 You are encouraged to discuss course topics with your colleagues, but discussions involving assignments should be done *in broad/general terms*.
 Please do not share specific solutions to assignments.
-Projects are essentially extended assignments with the added feature that they are individualized (student selected).
+Projects are essentially extended assignments with the added feature that they are somewhat individualized (student selected).

-There is a quota of **three total late** days you can use throughout the semester to manage unanticipated pressing events that may prevent you from submitting assignments/projects on time.
+There is a quota of **three total late days** you can use throughout the semester to manage unanticipated pressing events that may prevent you from submitting quizzes on time.
 Save and use them judiciously.
-You can use all three days for one assignment or spread them over (up to) three assignments.
-You can also use them for projects.
+You can use all three days for one assignment/project or spread them over (up to) three assignments/projects.
-Note however that part-day delays (e.g., late by 6 hours) will count as 1 whole day of quota being used up.
+Note however that part-day delays (e.g., late by 2 hours) will count as 1 whole day of quota being used up.
+No submissions will be accepted, even if you have unused late days, after April 27, 2024 (Friday of final exam week).
+For any additional delays beyond the 3-day rule, there is a 20% penalty per day applied to the corresponding assignments.
-No submissions will be accepted, even if you have unused late days, after April 28, 2023 (Friday of final exam week).
-Exceptions will be made to the 3-day rule only in unavoidable circumstances (e.g., extended health<sup>[1](#fn1)</sup> issue) about which you discuss with the instructor(s) as soon as the situation permits, and make alternate arrangements.
+Exceptions will only be made in unavoidable circumstances (e.g., extended health<sup>[1](#fn1)</sup> issue) about which you discuss with the instructor as soon as the situation permits, and make alternative arrangements.

 <a name="fn1">[1]</a>: Mental health *is* health